Start Your US

 District of Columbia

 for a US nursing job, reliable transportation is an important part of planning for your shifts.
 While some areas may offer public transportation, most nurses find that having access to a car makes commuting to work and getting around the city more predictable.
-Use the charts below to see typical commute times, travel methods, and nearby airports you may use during your assignment.

-How do people in
+How People in

 Washington